 Our figures are still so pitifully small that we surely have nothing of which to boast.
-Only as we know the value of every blood-bought soul and are reminded that somehow Satan fights a little harder to ship these men keep his are giving.
-It augurs well for the encourag future of our souls are work in Southern Asia.
+Only as we know the value of every blood-bought soul and are reminded that somehow Satan fights a little harder to keep his victims in Southern Asia than he does in some other lands do we derive encouragement from these figures.
+These souls are precious in God's sight.